immanuelfodor/kube-karp/README.md

 ## How does Kube Karp compare to other tools?

-Kube Karp does not provide `LoadBalancer` resources for exposed services, it only manages a virtual IP accross nodes in the same subnet.

-However, its unique feature is that it can load balance the Kube API Server as well which other LB solutions can not do at the time of writing.
-See the following open issues for the circular dependency problem in [Porter #125](https://github.com/kubesphere/porter/issues/125), [MetalLB #168](https://github.com/metallb/metallb/issues/168) and [Kube-vip #76](https://github.com/plunder-app/kube-vip/issues/76) repositories.
+Kube Karp's unique feature is that it can load balance the Kube API Server without external tools which other LB solutions can not do at the time of writing.
+It does not provide `LoadBalancer` resources for exposed services, it only manages a floating virtual IP accross nodes in the same subnet, so you can always reference the cluster with the same IP address.
+(See the following open issues for the _circular dependency problem_ in [Porter #125](https://github.com/kubesphere/porter/issues/125), [MetalLB #168](https://github.com/metallb/metallb/issues/168) and [Kube-vip #76](https://github.com/plunder-app/kube-vip/issues/76) repositories.)

 You could also use Keepalived with HAProxy as mentioned in the official [k8s HA docs](https://github.com/kubernetes/kubeadm/blob/master/docs/ha-considerations.md) but you would also need to manually edit things on the nodes and then do the `kubeadm init` bootstrapping afterwards, which is not feasible if you already have a running cluster and you have even set it up with another cluster bootstrapping method (e.g., RKE).